Read our frequently asked questions to learn more about our offices. If you do not find your answer here, feel free to contact us, anytime.

 Will detox cure me?

 No. Detox alone, with no follow-up, is not treatment.
 Pathway Healthcare’s MAT Plus® takes a multidisciplinary approach to addiction and dependency treatment.
-Your treatment will likely include detox, medication, and therapy.
+Treatment will likely include detox, medication, and therapy.
 Addiction is defined as a chronic relapsing brain dependency.
 Drug dependency is defined as a psychological craving for a chemical substance.
-In particular, the use of drugs and alcohol changes the way the brain functions, and we believe it should be treated with a multidisciplinary approach including on-going behavioral therapy and counseling.
+In particular, the use of drugs and alcohol changes the way the brain functions, and requires a multidisciplinary approach including on-going behavioral therapy and counseling.
 Pathway treats addiction and dependency just like any other medical disease.

 What is MAT Plus® ?

-Pathway Healthcare takes a multidisciplinary approach to addiction and dependency treatment with MAT Plus®, providing medication-assisted treatment and counseling.
+Pathway Healthcare takes a multidisciplinary approach to addiction and dependency treatment with MAT Plus®, providing medication-assisted treatment, counseling, case management, and peer support services.
 We believe you must focus on more than just treating the body.
 It is vital to treat the physical, psychological, and social symptoms of addiction and dependency.

 Is addiction or dependency a moral issue?

-No. Just like any disease or use disorder, there are many factors that lead to it’s manifestation.
+No. Just like any disease or use disorder, there are many factors that lead toaddiction or dependency.
 Like type II adult onset diabetes, it has many components.
 Lifestyle, genetics, and exposure to substances are just a few contributing factors.
 But once substance use disorder manifests itself, treatment is necessary.

 Is addiction or dependency as simple as a choice?